St. John’s Kirk

-One deals with the history of the Kirk, explaining its environs in the Middle Ages and later.
+Panel 7, entitled St John’s Town, deals with the history of the Kirk, explaining its environs in the Middle Ages and later.
 It describes the Kirk’s place in Scottish history from its founding, through the Reformation and into the modern period.
-The second describes markets held close by.

 Robert Lorimer carried out a restoration to transform the Kirk into the War Memorial to the dead of Perth and Perthshire following the Great War 1914 – 1918.

 Described as the Monastery of Tullielumb, founded by Alexander III c 1155 was occupied by Carmelite Friars.

 The Carmelites, are known as the “White Friars” The Carmelites, when founded were as a purely contemplative order, but became mendicants in 1245.

 Mendicant were Christian religious orders who adopted a lifestyle of poverty, travelling, and living in urban areas for purposes of preaching, evangelisation, and ministry, especially to the poor.
 At their foundation these orders rejected all previously established monastic model.

 St Leonard’s Priory or The Nunnery of St Leonard the Abbot

 The nunnery which was first recorded in 1411 was occupied by both nuns and monks.